colmulhall/colmulhall.github.io/_posts/2024-01-17-updates-to-site.md

 tags: [blog, writing]
 ---

-In an effort to not completely abandon this website, I have updated some basic stuff behind the scenes to keep in in a state where it can be updated properly.
+In an effort to not completely abandon this website, I have updated some basic stuff behind the scenes to keep it in a state where it can be updated properly.

 The updates include:
 - Creating a 'development' branch for testing changes